Omar-Elmofty/knowledge_compendium/knowledge_compendium/motion_planning/popular_papers.md

 If you like, I can dig into the experimental results, ablation studies, or possible extensions.
 Do you want me to do that?

-These are are the cost factors: safety, comfort, and progress.
+These are the cost factors: safety, comfort, and progress.

 https://openaccess.thecvf.com/content_CVPR_2019/papers/Zeng_End-To-End_Interpretable_Neural_Motion_Planner_CVPR_2019_paper.pdf